yslandrei/UBB-Schedule/README.md

 # UBB Schedule
-Web App that makes searching for your UBB weekly schedule easier Tehnologies used:
+Web App that makes searching for your UBB weekly schedule easier\n Tehnologies used:
--React
+* React
--Node.js
+* Node.js